 The patients who completed comment cards reported that they felt that practice staff were kind and caring and that they were treated with dignity and respect and were helpful.
 One comment said that staff always listened to concerns and provided excellent advice and appropriate treatment.
-Staff members told us that longer appointment times were available for patients who required extra time or support, such as patients with learning disabilities.
+Another said that it was a very caring practice.
+They explained they had avoided dental treatment for many years.
+They commented that the dentist calmed their anxieties and provided excellent treatment.
+They were no longer afraid to go to the dentist.
+Staff members told us that longer appointment times were made for all patients with a standard check-up and teeth scale and polish appointment lasting 45 minutes.
+They also said that appointments could last for at least two hours if the time was required by the patient.